 - An optional aggregate competition is available for teams fishing in the Wild West.
 This will be a best 2 fish aggregate.
 Teams can weigh in two fish for this calcutta.

 - Tournament competition limited to motorized boats only.

 - All boats must carry a Coast Guard approved flotation device for each person on their vessel plus an approved EPIRB and/or PLB plus an approved fire extinguisher and all other safety devices required by the Coast Guard.
 Go to http://myfwc.com/boating/safety-education/equipment/ for current Coast Guard regulations.

-- A team may request to use a back up boat in an individual tournament.
-The change in boat must be submitted in writing at least 2 days prior to the affected tournament & approved by the committee.
+- A team may request to use a back up boat.
+The change in boat must be submitted in writing at least 1 days prior to the affected tournament & approved by the committee.

 - The Tournament Director will announce any alternate fishing dates if weather or another Act of God should affect fishing conditions.

-- If a tournament has to be postponed due to inclement weather, the alternative fish date will be that Sunday following, if approved by the City & weather allows.
-If that Sunday is not approved by the City, then an alternate date will be selected by the Tournament Committee and forwarded to all teams as soon as possible.
+- If a tournament has to be postponed due to inclement weather, the alternative fish date will be that Sunday following.
+If Sunday is unfishable due to weather, then an alternate date will be selected by the Tournament Committee and forwarded to all teams as soon as possible.